Rate Limiting

 Header Explanation

-X-Rate-Limit-Limit The total number of requests per 60 minute window.
+X-Rate-Limit-Limit The total number of requests allowed in the current 60‑minute window.

-X-Rate-Limit-Remaining The number of requests you are allowed to make in the current 60 minute window.
+X-Rate-Limit-Remaining The number of requests you can still make in the current window.

-X-Rate-Limit-Reset The Unix timestamp for when the next window begins. (in seconds)
+X-Rate-Limit-Reset The Unix timestamp (in seconds) when the next window begins.

 Example: